 You know me, I don’t do raving reviews often but this baby deserves one.
 Here’s why:

-Key Ingredients In Mad Hippie Hydrating Nutrient Mist
+What’s In Mad Hippie Hydrating Nutrient Mist?

 I’m glad to see Vitamin C so high on the ingredient list (second place, after water).
 Mad Hippie Hydrating Nutrient Mist uses Sodium Ascorbyl Phosphate (SAP), a derivative of vitamin C that’s known for its anti-acne properties.